ideasonpurpose/wp-google-analytics/README.md

 new GoogleAnalytics('UA-000000-1', 'UA-000000-2');
 ```

-For the sake of future maintenance, it's a good idea to break the tracking IDs out into descriptive variables:
+For the sake of future maintenance, it's a not a bad idea to store tracking IDs in descriptive variables:
 ```php
 $client_prod_id = 'UA-000000-1';
 $local_dev_id = 'UA-000000-2';